lukebccls/syslib/README.md

    - Linux uses tree like architecture for the file system
    - paths = where in the tree a folder exists

+Journal Entry 4: Module 3 - Using the Nano Text Editor Lecture
+---
+- Nano

+Journal Entry 5: Module 3 - Documenting with Git, GitHub, and Markdown
+---
+- Github